-The steepness of a railroad grade is
+The steepness of a railroad grade

-usually stated by the number of units climbed or descended in 100 units of travel.
+is defined by the number of units of rise or fall in 100 units of travel.
 A slope that rises one unit in 100 is called a 1 percent grade.
 One that rises two units in 100 is a 2 percent grade, and so on.